 Contracts with multiple performance obligations typically exist where, in addition to supplying product, we also supply services such as user training, servicing and maintenance, and installation services.
 Where the installation service is simple, does not include a significant integration service and could be performed by another party then the installation is accounted for as a separate performance obligation.
 Where the contracts include multiple performance obligations, the transaction price is allocated to each performance obligation based on the relative stand-alone selling prices, the assessment of which is documented in the Key judgement.
-The revenue allocated to each performance obligation is then recognised when, or as, that performance obligation is satisfied.
+The revenue allocated to each performance obligation is statisfied.
 For installation, this is typically at the point in time in which installation is complete.
 For training, this is typically the point in time at which training is delivered.
 For servicing and maintenance, the revenue is recognised evenly over the course of the servicing agreement except for ad-hoc servicing and maintenance which is recognised at the point in time in which the work is undertaken.